BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/HDMI.md

 sides of the pair.

-_Coming next_: for higher resolution, it is possible to use a specialized ECP5 primitive (`ODDRX1F`) that can shift and send two bits per clock (then using a 125MHz clock instead of 250MHz), see Lawrie's code [here](https://github.com/lawrie/ulx3s_examples/blob/master/hdmi/fake_differential.v).
+For higher resolution, it is possible to use a specialized ECP5 primitive (`ODDRX1F`) that can shift and send two bits per clock (then using a 125MHz clock instead of 250MHz), see Lawrie's code [here](https://github.com/lawrie/ulx3s_examples/blob/master/hdmi/fake_differential.v).